electricimp/AmazonDRS/README.md

 **Note**: After each restart of the agent the `Refresh Token` should be passed in to the library.
 So if you don't want to go through the authentication steps again, you may save the token in the agent's persistent storage and set it with the [setRefreshToken()](TODO) method after each restart of the agent.

+### Test Orders ###

+For testing purposes Amazon DRS allows to make test orders.
+Test orders are those that made by a DRS device authenticated as a test device.
+So it is determined at the step of authentication whether the device is for testing or not.
+Due to this the [login()](TODO) method has a parameter *testDevice*.
+But if you set a `Refresh Token` manually with the [setRefreshToken()](TODO) method, only you know whether this token was obtained for testing or not and such *testDevice* parameter is not required here.

+Also, only test orders can be canceled with the [DRS API](https://developer.amazon.com/docs/dash/canceltestorder-endpoint.html).

 ### Callbacks ###

 All requests that are made to the Amazon platform occur asynchronously.
 Every method that sends a request has an optional parameter which takes a callback function that will be executed when the operation is completed, whether successfully or not.
 The callback’s parameters are listed in the corresponding method description, but every callback has at least one parameter, *error*.
 If *error* is `0`, the operation has been executed successfully.
 Otherwise, *error* is a code of an error.